Goanna Dreaming- Indigenous dolls flutter dress | 38cm Miniland Doll

 These cute little dolls dresses are easy to play with, they have a stretchy elastic neck band to easily slip over dolly's head or pull up over the legs.

 Designed to fit the 38cm Miniland doll, they do also fit the Minikane and Paola Reina 34cm dolls.

 A part of our special Indigenous collection created for the launch of the new Australian Aboriginal Miniland dolls.

-Several deigns using stunning authentic Aborginal art works by various Australian Aborginal artists.
+Several deigns using stunning authentic Aboriginal art works by various Australian Aboriginal artists.

 ** accessories not included